 Overall, you want to avoid any builder that requires anything like coding or programming to get the features you need.
 You don’t have the time or the experience to build items from scratch, so don’t waste time on those kinds of services.

-When it comes to customer-friendliness, you want to be sure that you can test your site before it goes live and that everything works the way it’s supposed to.
+When it comes to user-friendliness, you want to be sure that you can test your site before it goes live and that everything works the way it’s supposed to.
 Buttons, links, and other options (like videos) are all operating correctly.